-Beijing food takes from a broader category of food known as northern food.
-This category includes dishes from Hebei, Shandong, the lower Yangzi River, Inner Mongolia and Xinjiang.
+Beijing food belongs to a broader category in China known as northern food.
+This category includes dishes from Hebei, Shandong, the lower Yangtze River, Inner Mongolia, and Xinjiang.

-Northern methods of cooking include barbecuing, deep-boiling, roasting, smoking and braising.
-Local products such as garlic, ginger, leeks, pork, spring onions, bean sauce, various spices, chilies and vegetables, particularly the northern white cabbage, together with duck, pork, chicken, seafood, beef, and lamb are used to make many varieties of gourmet dishes.
+Northern methods of cooking include barbecuing, deep-boiling, roasting, smoking, and braising.
+Local products such as leeks, pork, spring onions, bean sauce, chilies and vegetables, particularly the northern white cabbage, together with all types of meats and seafood are used to make many varieties of gourmet dishes.

 All of the foods below can be found in Beijing restaurants.
 Our Beijing tours, almost without exception, include a chance to eat roast duck.
 You can request to eat any one of these tasty dishes, or anything else you would like to eat, when customizing your tour with our travel advisors.